beginning of content

 Other types of immunotherapy

-What are the possible side effects of immunotherapy?
+What are the benefits of cancer immunotherapy?

 Less common side effects include:

 Side effects can appear during or after treatment.
 Sometimes side effects start months or even years after immunotherapy treatment.
+This is because your immune system retains a memory of the immunotherapy.

-Make sure to tell your doctor about any new symptoms or side effects that you notice during or after your treatment.
+Tell your doctor about any new symptoms or side effects that you notice during or after your treatment.
 Also let them know about any side effects that are getting worse.

 Your doctor will recommend treatment for the side effects.
 While there is a risk of severe side effects, most people have only mild side effects.